panlm/panlm.github.io/docs/EKS/solutions/monitor/install-prometheus-grafana.md

 	--namespace=monitoring
 kubectl apply -f manifests/
 ```
-- it uses prometheus-adapter as metrics.k8s.io APIService instead of metrics-server.
+- it uses <mark style="background: #FF5582A6;">prometheus-adapter</mark> as metrics.k8s.io APIService instead of metrics-server.
-- maybe it has some performance metrics accuracy issue, when you have limit/request settings in POD and resources breach.
+- maybe it has some performance metrics <mark style="background: #FF5582A6;">accuracy issue</mark>, when you have limit/request settings in POD and resources breach.

 ## (Optional) install prometheus and grafana